-5 places to get Coffee and linger
+5 places to get coffee and linger in New York

 The brainchild of a Michelin chef, a mixologist, and a baker, this charming spot is absolutely picture-perfect, as witnessed on their Instagram page.
 Sit near the open kitchen or spread out in the pleasant back room.
 Known for their tartinettes and crispy-on-the-outside-soft-on-the-inside-cookies.